NateEag/nateeag.com/pages/software/tools.md

 client "I can't update your app because an OS update broke my Hackintosh," so even if it were legal to build one, I still wouldn't.

-Version control is a fundamental part of my programming workflow, whether solo or on a team, and my default choice is [Git](https://git-scm.com/).
+Version control is a fundamental part of my programming workflow, whether solo or on a team.
+I think about it a lot, and while I believe [a better VCS is possible](https://github.com/NateEag/next-vcs), my default choice at present is [Git](https://git-scm.com/).
 I almost went with [Mercurial](https://www.mercurial-scm.org/) when I first made the jump to DVCS, but decided that Git's popularity was more valuable than Mercurial's simpler interface.

 I have learned enough programming languages to know that [all languages are equal](https://stackoverflow.com/questions/7284/what-is-turing-complete), but